willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 After the first sync, you can choose to:

-- **Synchronously update Shifts with changes in your WFM system**: Use Graph API to send an update to Shifts for every change made in your WFM system.
+- **Synchronously update Shifts with changes in your WFM system**: Send an update to Shifts for every change made in your WFM system.
 - **Asynchronously update Shifts with changes in your WFM system**: Perform a periodic sync by writing all changes that occurred in your WFM system within a certain timeframe (for example, 30 seconds, 10 minutes) to Shifts.

     All write operations to Shifts, including write operations initiated by the connector, trigger a call to the connector’s /update endpoint.
 We recommend that you include the `X-MS-WFMPassthrough: workforceIntegratonId` header to all write calls so the connector can identify and handle them appropriately.
 For example, if the change was initiated by your WFM system, approve it without applying an update to your WFM system.